patrickbwarren/inkscape-survex-export/README.md

 * a line of a third color sets the scale (eg from the scale bar);

 Lines of any other color are ignored, as are other drawing objects.
-The colors are set in color tabs in the dialog box.
+The colors are set by color tabs in the dialog box.

 The extension appears under Extensions &rarr; Export  &rarr;
 Export drawing to .svx file&hellip;